GabrielaTuma/Amazon_Vine_Analysis/README.md

 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-SellBy stakeholders are looking for an analysis that will determine if there is any bias toward favorable reviews from Vine members in the dataset.
+SellBy stakeholders are looking for an analysis that will determine if there is any bias toward favourable reviews from Vine members in the dataset.
 In this particular analysis we are going to use reviews provided by Amazon AWS regarding **toys**:

 [Amazon Review Datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)